8 of the Top 3D Explainer Videos

 Import Genius provides business and market intelligence for the international trade market.
 The software allows users to evaluate suppliers, monitor competitors and research prospective markets.

-Why do we like it?
-It’s fast-paced, busy and full of information, and it somehow crams all of this into one minute without being too overwhelming.
+Why do we like this explainer video production?
+It's fast-paced, busy and full of information, and it somehow crams all of this into one minute without being too overwhelming.

 7. Engage Foundation